clef-men/article_tmc/popl25-author-response.md

 > - The formalization is based on a simplified model.
 Could this proof
 >   be done on top of CFML or Melocoton?

-CFML can be used to prove the correctness of a given OCaml program by computing a shallow embedding in Coq, so we could directly show the specifications of destination-passing-style versions of select programs.
-But it is not clear how it could be used to prove the correctness of a program transformation, because it computes a shallow embedding of each program.

-Melocoton does not cover a large fragment of OCaml, it seems just as simplified as our own language (at least the published presentation only contains pairs and not general tuples, offers no built-in support for pattern-matching, etc.).
+CFML and Melocoton provide unary program logics, they cannot be used to prove relations between a source and target program.
+One could prove in CFML that the destination-passing-style version of `map` has a specification one would reasonably expect, but not relate it explicitly to the *implementation* of List.map.

-If we wanted to have a verified proof for a realistic language, we
+If we wanted to have a verified proof for a realistic language, we should devise a relational program logic for a larger fragment of OCaml.
+We could:
-could:

-- Work within the CakeML project
+- Work within the CakeML project.

 - Scale our simplified IR to a larger fragment of the relevant OCaml intermediate representation, Lambda.
-One possible approach would be to reuse the formlization of Malfunction (a well-specified fragment of the Lambda IR) developped by the MetaCoq project to reason about extraction of Coq programs
+One possible approach would be to reuse the formalization of Malfunction (a well-specified fragment of the Lambda IR) developped by the MetaCoq project to reason about extraction of Coq programs
   ( https://github.com/yforster/coq-verified-extraction/blob/coq-8.19/theories/Malfunction.v ).